Houses in Multiple Occupation

 Sometimes planning permission is required for a House in Multiple Occupation.
-If you are considering converting a dwelling house into an HMO your should seek advice from the planning department as to whether permission is required.
-The HMO management regulations and the licencing provisions apply whether or not you need planning permission in your particular case.
+If you are considering converting a dwelling house into an HMO you should seek advice from the planning department whether permission is required.
+The HMO management regulations and the licencing provisions apply whether you need planning permission in your particular case.

 It is an offence if the landlord or person in control of the property:

 - fails to apply for a licence for a licensable property

 - allows a property to be occupied by more people than is permitted under the licence.